mephisto83/redquickbuilder/README.md

                 case Permission :>   true|false
             }
         }

 * Given a Agent, determine if it can based on a role.
+(The sames as the previous)

         (IAgent) => {
             SWITCH(IAgent.Role) => true
         }

 * Given and Agent, determing if a property matches a value in a list.
+(The same as the previous) but with a list

         (IAgent) => {
             ValidValues.Contains(IAgent.[Property]) => true